verge-io/docs/docs/public/ProductGuide/volumesyncs.md

 <br>

--   Easily transfer an external file system into VergeIO storage.
+-   Easily transfer an external file system into VeregOS storage.
--   Use VergeIO as a target for file-level backups of an external system.
+-   Use VeregOS as a target for file-level backups of an external system.
--   Transport data from a VergeIO NAS to an external storage system.
+-   Transport data from a VeregOS NAS to an external storage system.
--   Perform regular backups of VergeIO native-NAS data to another VergeIO system or a third-party storage.
+-   Perform regular backups of VeregOS native-NAS data to another VeregOS system or a third-party storage.

 <br>